Frontendland/webcoreui/README.md

 ### Setup

-Add the following integration to your Astro configuration file at the root of your project directory:
+Add the following integration to your Astro configuration file (`astro.config.mjs`) at the root of your project directory:

 ```js
 import { webcore } from 'webcoreui/integration'